allypalanzi/allypalanzi.github.io/resume.md

   - Mentor and help new teammates.
   - Lead a monthly front-end skill-share.
   - Work with other Product Team members and leadership on developing a culture for [hosting events](http://product.voxmedia.com/events) and contributing back to the community.
-  - Create [guidelines](http://accessibility.voxmedia.com/) and advocate for Accessibility within the company
+  - Create [guidelines](http://accessibility.voxmedia.com/) and advocate for Accessibility within the company.

 ## Front-End Engineer, Vox Media
 *May 2014 – November 2015*